Canada-Wide Science Fair

-Started in 1962, the Canadian-Wide Science Fair (CWSF) is an annual science fair in Canada coordinated by Youth Science Canada.
+Started in 1962, the Canadian-Wide Science Fair (abbreviated as CWSF) is an annual science fair in Canada coordinated by Youth Science Canada.
 Finalists qualify from approximately 25,000 competitors at over 100 Youth Science Canada-affiliated regional science fairs in every province and territory, or, in the province of Quebec, the provincial science fair.

 Competition is split into three age/grade categories: Junior for grades 7 and 8, Intermediate for grades 9 and 10, and Senior for grades 11, 12 and Cégep.

 The Canada-Wide Science Fair is a weeklong event.
 Students travel with their respective regional representatives to the designated location (listed below).
 The Canada-Wide Science Fair has been held every year since 1962.
 The Canada-Wide Science Fair was presented by Blackberry from 2012 through 2014.

 History

 The First Canada-Wide Science Fair was held May 11 and 12, 1962 at the Science Building at Carleton University in Ottawa.
 In 1962, the fair was co-sponsored by the Kiwanis Club of Ottawa Incorporated.
 The initial Headquarters for the Canadian Science Fairs Council was 45 Rideau Street, Ottawa.
 The two-day science fair was made up of 45 exhibits of regional winners from secondary school fairs across the country.

 The 2020 Canada-Wide Science Fair in Edmonton, Alberta was cancelled due to concerns over the COVID-19 pandemic: the cancellation was the first time that Youth Science Canada had ever cancelled the fair.
 Next year saw its return on a virtual basis.